-As an aviation artist and historian, I strive to create illustrations that are both historically accurate and visually attractive possible.
+As an aviation artist and historian, I strive to create illustrations that are as historically accurate and visually attractive as possible.
 I’ve been creating aircraft profiles for over ten years now and am still learning and getting better with every new creation.

 If you enjoy my work, you might consider buying a print from my online shop Bravo Bravo Aviation where most of my work – and that of other artists’ – is for sale.

 I’m also available for commissioned work for private individuals, publishers, museums, etc. Please feel free to contact me for any inquiry.